haghshenas/PhISCS/README.md

+# PhISCS

-# SCePhy: A Constraint Satisfaction Approach for Tumor Phylogeny Reconstruction via Integrative use of Single Cell and Bulk Sequencing Data
+PhISCS is a tool for sub-perfect tumor phylogeny reconstruction via integrative use of Single Cell and Bulk Sequencing data.

 ## Installation
 ```